Mykola Yankovsky: Education and publication

 Mykola Yankovsky studied at Dneprodzerzhinsk Crafts School from 1961 to 1963; and later on at Dnepropetrovsk Chemical Technology Institute (1963-1969) as a chemical engineer technologist with a specialization of "Technology of inorganic substances and mineral fertilizers"; PhD thesis "Model of foreign economic activity of chemical enterprises".
 His Doctoral dissertation is "Management of enterprise competitiveness in world markets" (Institute of Industrial Economics of NASU, 2005).

 Yankovsky is a Doctor of Economics, Professor, and Head of Department Advanced Management Technologies since 1999 at Donetsk State University of Management.
 He has been an incumbent member of the Academy of Engineering Science of Ukraine since 1992 as well as an honorary Professor of the Ukrainian State University of Chemical Technology.
-He is an honorary Doctor of Odessa State Academy of Technical Regulation and Quality as well as a member of the International Academy of Standardization.
+He is an honorary Doctor of Odesa State Academy of Technical Regulation and Quality as well as a member of the International Academy of Standardization.

 Yankovsky is an author of more than 150 scientific works and academic publications, including more than 10 monographs and textbooks published in Ukraine and abroad.
 His monographs include: “Model of the foreign economic activity of chemical industry enterprises” (1997), “Forecasting the development of a large industrial complex: theory and practice” (1999), “Improving the efficiency of foreign economic activity of a large industrial complex” (2000), and “Innovative and classical theories of catastrophes and economic crises” (2010).